 Just like the best bakery chocolate chip cookies we all grew up with, Paleo Chocolate Chip Cookies are crispy around the edges, tender in the middle and packed with melty chocolate chips!
-Paleo, AIP, Gluten-free and Vegan.
+Paleo, AIP, Gluten-free, Low FODMAP and Vegan.

 This recipe is grain-free, dairy-free, egg-free and nut-free — and can easily be made coconut-free if needed.